 Teachers plan the curriculum and work together with learning support teachers to meet the needs of the pupils.

-We also run Teacher Advice and Guidance sessions in school.
-Learning support teachers meet the parents and their children in order to update their individual learning plan, after this meeting the Teacher Advice and Guidance sheet is created and sent to all subject teachers keeping them fully informed.
+Learning support teachers meet the parents and their children in order to update their individual learning plan.
+After this meeting, the Teacher Advice and Guidance sheet is created and sent to all subject teachers keeping them fully informed.

-Some pupils will SEND needs will access small group intervention and 1:1 support in their lessons.
+Some pupils with SEND will access small group intervention and 1:1 support in their lessons.

 How are classrooms and other areas of the school adapted to meet pupil’s needs?